awsdocs/amazon-rds-user-guide/doc_source/USER_Events.overview.md

 ## Delivery of RDS event notifications<a name="USER_Events.overview.subscriptions"></a>

 Amazon RDS sends notifications to the addresses that you provide when you create the subscription\.
+The notification can include message attributes which provide structured metadata about the message\.
+For more information about message attributes, see [Amazon RDS event categories and event messages](USER_Events.Messages.md)\.

 Event notifications might take up to five minutes to be delivered\.

 **Important**
 Amazon RDS doesn't guarantee the order of events sent in an event stream\.
 The event order is subject to change\.